-During the last three decades a significant number of biologically active peptides has been discovered and characterized, including hormones, vasoactive peptides and neuropeptides.
-Owing to interaction with their membrane-bound receptors, these bioactive peptides influence cell–cell communication and control a series of vital functions.
-Thus, they are of great interest in the biomedical field, and the number of native and modified peptides used as therapeutics is ever increasing.
-Many bioactive peptides have been prepared on a large scale and tested both in pharmacology and the clinic, thus allowing development of new therapies for various pathologies.
+During the last decades, a significant number of biologically active peptides have been discovered and characterized, including hormones, vasoactive peptides, and neuropeptides.
+Owing to interaction with their membrane-bound receptors, these bioactive peptides influence cell-cell communication, participate in protein-protein interactions (PPI), cellular signaling and control a series of vital functions.
+Thus, they are of great interest in the biomedical field, and the number of native and modified peptides used as therapeutics is vividly increasing.

-However, the use of peptides as therapeutics is limited by several factors, including low metabolic stability towards proteolysis in the gastrointestinal tract, poor absorption after oral ingestion, low diffusion in particular tissue organs (i.e. the central nervous system, CNS), rapid excretion through the liver and kidneys and undesired effects due to interaction of flexible peptides with several receptors.
+The use of peptides as therapeutics is limited by several factors, including low metabolic stability towards proteolysis in the gastrointestinal tract (duration of activity), poor absorption after oral ingestion, low diffusion in particular tissue organs (i.e., the central nervous system, CNS), rapid excretion through the liver and kidneys and undesired effects due to the interaction of flexible peptides with several receptors.

-Despite of all these drawbacks, biomedical research is constantly oriented towards the development of new therapeutics based on peptides and proteins by introducing both structural and functional specific modifications and maintaining the features responsible for biological activity.
-In terms of this approach, peptides and proteins are considered as tools for discovery of other classes of compounds.
+Despite all these drawbacks, biomedical research is persistently striving for the development of new therapeutics based on peptides and proteins by introducing both structural and functional specific modifications and maintaining the features responsible for biological activity - peptidomimetics.
+In terms of this approach, peptides and proteins are considered as tools for the discovery of other classes of compounds.

-The Life Chemicals Peptidomimetic Library comprises more than 5,000 α-helix and β-turn mimetics selected with ligand-based approach.
-This included various similarity analysis techniques, such as structural similarity search to known peptidomimetic inhibitors and scaffolds, 3D shape screening, pharmacophore screening and complex substructure search.
+Life Chemicals has prepared a proprietary Peptidomimetic Screening Library of over 5,000 α-helix and β-turn mimetics selected with a ligand-based approach.
+This approach included various similarity analysis techniques, such as structural similarity search to known peptidomimetic inhibitors and scaffolds, 3D shape screening, pharmacophore screening, and complex substructure search.

-- 2D similarity analysis has been done against known peptidomimetic inhibitors and scaffolds with Tanimono index ≥ 0.8
+- 2D similarity analysis was performed against known peptidomimetic inhibitors and scaffolds with a Tanimoto index ≥ 0.8

-- 3D shape screening has been done with Pharmacophore Types volume scoring against more than 1 million conformers generated from the Life Chemicals Stock Compound Collection.
-The screening was based on 3D structures of α-helices and β-turns (type I and II), obtained with quantum mechanics calculations
+- 3D shape screening has been done with Pharmacophore Types volume scoring against more than 1 million conformers generated from the Life Chemicals HTS Compound Collection.
+The screening was based on 3D structures of alpha-helices and beta-turns (type I and II), obtained with quantum mechanics calculations

 - Pharmacophore screening included pharmacophore model construction based on 3D structures of β-turns (type I and II) obtained with quantum mechanics calculations.
-The model contained specific exclusion volume constraint and donor/acceptor atom positions in order to allow hydrogen bond formation in β-turn mimetics (Fig. 1)
+The model contained specific exclusion volume constraint and donor/acceptor atom positions to allow hydrogen bond formation in β-turn mimetics (Fig. 2)

-- Complex substructure search involved search queries constructed on the base of α-helix and β-turn peptidomimetic scaffolds from literature, such as various bicyclic, spiro, macrocyclic, pyrrolidine, terphenyl, oligobenzamide, anthracene and other scaffolds (Fig. 2)
+- Complex substructure search involved search queries constructed on the basis of α-helix and β-turn peptidomimetic scaffolds from literature, such as various bicyclic, spiro, macrocyclic, pyrrolidine, terphenyl, oligobenzamide, anthracene, and other scaffolds (Fig. 3)

 Fig 1.
 Compound F1885-0329 aligned against pharmacophore sites.
 An example of pharmacophore search based on β-turn structure.

-Fig 2.
-Some representative scaffolds used for construction of the search queries.
+Figure 3.
+Some representative scaffolds used for the construction of the search queries.

 - Maryanna E. Lanning and Steven Fletcher, Multi-Facial, Non-Peptidic α-Helix Mimetics, Biology 2015, 4, 540-555; doi:10.3390/biology4030540.